Oncoplastic Reductions Houston

 - Close all incisions to minimize scarring and promote healing.

 After surgery, you will be taken to a recovery room and given time to rest.
-Dr. Craig will schedule follow-ups throughout your recovery to be sure that you are healing well.
+Our doctors will schedule follow-ups throughout your recovery to be sure that you are healing well.

 How Will My Breasts Heal?